Cheap Stocks: Financially Devastating or Fantastic?

 When my father started looking for money managers I mentioned Warren Buffett's Berkshire Hathaway.
 His ears perked up, wanting to hear more.
 I told him about Buffett's fantastic record, the inherent diversification that comes with buying Berkshire Hathaway stock, and the likely returns going forward.
 Since so many money managers fail to beat the market, he was definitely interested.

-But then he saw the price of Berkshire Hathaway's Class A shares and stopped dead in his tracks.
+But then he saw the price of Berkshire Hathaway's Class A shares -- way above $200,000 per share! -- and stopped dead in his tracks.
 He just couldn't get out of his head how expensive Berkshire Hathaway stock was, despite buying into the value investing philosophy.
-A lot of people look at the large cost per share of purchasing Berkshire Hathaway's A shares and consider those shares expensive, while at the same time automatically assuming that stocks trading for below $1 are "cheap."
-A major mistake.

 Cheap Stocks and the Essence of Value Investing

 A stock quote, on the other hand, is just the latest price at which some of the company's shares were exchanged.
-This price may or may not reflect each share's actual underlaying value.
-You wouldn't think that your new Porsche 911 was worthless if someone offered you $10 for it, would you?
-Why would you think that your shares were worthless if someone bid for them at an incredibly low price?
+This price may or may not reflect each share's actual underlying value.

-Recognizing that price is different from value and then buying when prices are well below underlying value is the essence of investing in cheap stocks.
+Recognizing that price is different from value and then buying when prices are well below underlying value is the essence of value investing.

 Cheap Stocks Yield Spectacular Returns